-Academy: Code, tutorials and lessons
+Academy: code, tutorials, and lessons

 - A Windows 10 PC with the correct tools installed is a common prerequiste to complete each tutorial.

-Holograms 100: Getting started with Unity
+MR Basics 100: Getting started with Unity

-Holograms 210: Gaze
+MR Input 210: Gaze

 Gaze is the first form of input, and reveals the user's intent and awareness.
 You will add contextual awareness to your cursor and holograms, taking full advantage of what your app knows about the user's gaze.

-Holograms 211: Gesture
+MR Input 211: Gesture

 Gestures turn user intention into action.
 With gestures, users can interact with holograms.
 In this course, you will learn to track the user's hands, respond to user input, and give feedback based on hand state and location.

-Holograms 212: Voice
+MR Input 212: Voice

-Mixed Reality 213: Motion controllers
+MR Input 213: Motion controllers

-Holograms 220: Spatial sound
+MR Spatial 220: Spatial sound

 Spatial sound breathes life into holograms and gives them presence.
-In this course, you will learn to use spatial sound to ground holograms in the real world, give feedback during interactions, and use audio to find your holograms.
+In this course, you will learn to use spatial sound to ground holograms in the surrounding world, give feedback during interactions, and use audio to find your holograms.

-Holograms 230: Spatial mapping
+MR Spatial 230: Spatial mapping

 Spatial mapping brings the real world and virtual world together.
 You'll explore shaders and use them to visualize your space.
 Then you'll learn to simplify the room mesh into simple planes, give feedback on placing holograms on real-world surfaces, and explore occlusion visual effects.